 - renumber properties and streets where problems are identified

-- liaise with the Royal Mail and local communities
+- liaise with Royal Mail and the North Ayrshire Locality Planning Partnerships

-- inform a number of organisations about new addresses, or changes to existing ones
+- inform organisations about new addresses, or changes to existing ones

 Please see our Street naming and numbering guide (303kb) for more information.